pavankothawade/Aladdin-2D-Game/minutes_of_meetings.md

 * This meeting was called to figure out the problems we were facing in developing the game.
 * Discussions were also done regarding design patterns that needs to be incorporated

+Week 7

+* First Meeting

+* Attendees Present:
+Shripal Modani
+Pavan Kothawade
+Amita Mathkar
+Vinit Singh
+Pritam Meher

+As we were not getting time to present physically for meeting so we decided to have meeting using zoom and we did the same.
+Following are the minutes of first meeting in week 7.
+In this week we have decided to implement the design patterns in our game which we studied in last week.
+Each team member is expected to make changes in code according to respective design pattern and create issues and move it to proper column.
+* Following are the design patterns assigned to each team member:
+    Pavan: Iterator or Strategy Pattern
+    Vinit: Factory Pattern
+    Pritam: Command Pattern
+    Amita: Template or State Pattern
+    Shripal: Observer Pattern
+* Roles for this week:
+    Scrum master: Pavan
+    Product Owner: Amita